azure-glades/obsidian-notes/Operating Systems/Process Management/CPU Scheduling/Process Scheduling.md

 Two types of priority assignment: *Fixed priority* and *Variable priority*

 > [!info]- **Starvation**
-> When priorities do not get CPU time due to their low priority level (they keep getting preempted by others)
+> When processes do not get CPU time due to their low priority level (they keep getting preempted by others)

 > [!info]- **Ageing:**
-> When processes accumulate more priority.
-Ensures processes execute without high waiting time
+> The increase in the priority of a process with its increase in waiting time is called *ageing*.
+It is a dynamic priority allocation method to prevent process starvation.

 - Processes are scheduled based on priority levels.
 Processes with equal priority are chosen based on arrival time.
 	- Fixed priority is when the priority of a process remains constant